 - Season the steak with salt and pepper

 - Put enough oil in the skillet to cover the bottom and add the steak

-- Sear for two minutes on each side and turn the heat down to medium
+- Sear for 6 minutes and flip the steak.
+Cook for 5 minutes and turn the heat down to medium

-- Baste the steak for 30 seconds on each side and remove from the pan.
+- Baste the steak for 30 seconds on each side and remove the steak.
 Pour the sauce over the steak and let rest for 5 minutes before cutting.